felipeaz/golibcontrol/README.md

 | platform | The Platform folder contains all tools used by this application. |

 # Dependencies
+### GORM
+GORM make database commands easier to understand and work.
+This lib is used to transform the models structs into tables in our database.

+### GIN
+GIN simplifies the HTTP functions making easy to get the context, create routes (with and without groups) and sending response.

+### REDIS
+(redis is coming!)

+### MYSQL
+MYSQL is the database choosen for this application.

 # Tests
+The tests can be executed using the command `make tests`

 # API